knifofia/openhands-test/README.md

 # YouTube Channel Website

 This is a responsive website template for a YouTube channel.
 It includes sections for showcasing videos, about information, and contact details.
+The website is designed to be modern, user-friendly, and optimized for all devices.

 ## Features